 - If you see a hurt athlete on the course will you stop and assist or keep going and tell the next aid station to call for help?

 - If you see a teammate, friend or fellow competitor with a mechanical or flat tire- Will you stop and assist or keep going and tell the next aid station to call for help?

 A successful triathlon run is not all about how well you ran in training.
 Lots of things can go wrong on the run portion of the race that could have been prevented from proper pacing or nutrition on the bike

 - Although cliche, “Don’t try anything new on race day”, new running shoes, clothing, drinks and other nutrition products.

 - Wear socks for 70.3 or 140.6 events.

 - Use the aid stations to psychologically shorten the run.
-Especially in the longer events, if I am feeling bad my philosophy is never walk between aid stations.
-The distance, generally a mile mile between aid stations is very achievable
+Especially in the longer events, if I am feeling bad my philosophy is never walking between aid stations.
+The distance, generally a mile between aid stations is very achievable

 - Carry backup nutrition as some aid stations may run out of “fuel”

 - Protect yourself from the sun.
 Wear sunscreen visor or cap